Grenada Travel Advice

 The standard of driving in Grenada is not too bad but some of the locals do their own thing and ignore signs, markings and other road-users.
 Roads are in places very narrow and steep with open drains, some are in a bad condition with pot holes which can worsen after heavy rains and storms.

-It is best practice to book your taxi journeys in advance using only official licenced taxis from the Grenada Taxi Association (GTA) or a car and driver organised by your hotel or resort.
+The best travel advice in Grenada is to book your taxi journeys in advance using only official licenced taxis from the Grenada Taxi Association (GTA) or a car and driver organised by your hotel or resort.
 GTA drivers are far more professional, better trained and have more knowledge of the island and places to visit.
 Taxis are not metered so you will need to agree the fee in advance.

 Currency: East Caribbean Dollar (XCD)